InternRobotics/StreamVLN/README.md

   This [checkpoint](https://huggingface.co/mengwei0427/StreamVLN_Video_qwen_1_5_r2r_rxr_envdrop_scalevln_real_world) is recommended for deployment on physical robots.

   We made two modifications:
-  1. **Remove redundant initial turn actions**: The initial left/right turns not mentioned in the instructions are removed for better instruction alignment.
+  1. **Remove redundant initial spinning actions**: The initial left/right turns not mentioned in the instructions are removed for better instruction alignment.
   2. **Trajectory safety**: Enhanced obstacle avoidance ensures more reliable navigation in real-world environments.

 ## 🚀 Training